Mole Control

 • Seal mole tunnels with rocks and dirt to deter this pest from traveling to and from frequently visited areas.

 • Reapply Valar Plus Bifenthrin Granules every 3 months to eliminate insects that moles need to feed on.
-You will also need to apply Mole & Vole Stopper Granular Repellent to keep moles out of your property throughout the year, but especially in the spring and fall.
+You will also need to apply Mole & Vole Stopper Granular Repellent to keep moles out of your property throughout the year, especially in the spring and fall.

 Key Takeaways